Ocado, 2024

 6 hours to put away

-Stock shown as available
+Items shown as available on

-on webshop when it's not
+webshop when they are not

 Why not just automate stock timings?